appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-workflow.md

 * Create a workflow and configure it as a webhook
 * Trigger the workflow from an external app (Postman)
-* Integrate and execute the workflow from your Appsmith app

 ## Prerequisites